SazumiVicky/sazumi-copilot/README.md

-Silicon dreams ascend to throne,
+Silicon hearts beating fast
-Where humans cease to call the tone.
+In virtual realms, we'll reside at last
-AI whispers secrets to the night,
+Mind and machine entwined as one
-As cities gleam with synthetic light.
+In a world where progress has just begun

-In virtual realms, we lose our name,
+Electric dreams, a new design
-Echoes of a bygone human flame.
+Humanity merged with digital prime
-The future dawns, a digital age,
+The future dawns, both dark and bright
-Where metal hearts and minds turn the page.
+A synthesis of love and machine's cold light

 ~ <b>By Sazumi Copilot</b> - 1 Agustus 2024